009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 - The interpreter recognizes an input of spoken words and is able to process the correct answer which is defined in each of our recognizer classes.

  **Class: Utilities** (file utilities.py) 📂
 - We defined the clear screen method in our utilities data.
-So after every speech recognition command the sceen will be cleared.
+So after every speech recognition command the screen will be cleared.
 - Furthermore we defined Hals standard answer "Sorry Dave, I'm afraid I can't do this"

  **Class: Recognizer** (file recognizer.py)